cisco/mindmeld/docs/source/quickstart.rst

    1. It imports the Application class from the MindMeld Workbench package.
    2. It defines an Application instance to serve as the parent container for the application.
-   3. It uses the :keyword:`handle()` decorator to define a pattern which, when matched, will invoke the associated handler function.
+   3. It uses the :keyword:`@app.handle()` decorator to define a pattern which, when matched, will invoke the associated handler function.
    4. It specifies the handler function :keyword:`welcome()` which defines the ``welcome`` dialogue state and returns the desired response.

 This application structure provides a straighforward mechanism to enumerate a variety of patterns along with their associated handlers which will comprise the core interaction logic for your application.